Nutrition in Aging

 - Create a more relaxed atmosphere by sitting at the patient’s eye level and making eye contact during feeding.

-- Order a late food tray or keep food warm if the patients are not in their rooms during mealtimes.
+- Order a late food tray or keep food warm if the patient is not in their rooms during mealtimes.

 - Do not interrupt patients for round and nonurgent procedures during mealtimes.